gurock/trcli/README.md

 ###### Test Case Label Features
 - **Add labels to test cases**: Apply existing or new labels to one or multiple test cases
+- **Get labels assigned to test cases**: View all labels currently assigned to specific test cases
 - **List test cases by labels**: Find test cases that have specific labels applied
 - **Automatic label creation**: Labels are created automatically if they don't exist when adding to cases
 - **Maximum label validation**: Enforces TestRail's limit of 10 labels per test case